SwissDataScienceCenter/renku-ui/README.md

 #### Unit tests

-We use [jest](https://jestjs.io) for unit testing.
+We use [jest](https://jestjs.io) _only_ for unit testing.

 Unit tests are used to test individual functions.
 We don't have a fixed rule for the amount of coverage we require, but we try to cover all the helper functions and the most important functions used by components.
+Note, we do not test components using jest/jsdom anymore.
+Tests that require a browser/DOM environment are implemented either in Storybook or Cypress (see below).
+There might be legacy tests that still use `jest` with components.

 Files containing unit tests are named `*.test.ts`.
 Usually, they refer to a specific file in the `src` folder, so you can find the tests for `src/*/MyComponent.tsx` in `src/*/MyComponent.test.ts`.

-You can run the unit tests manually using the following command:
+You can run the unit tests manually using the following command in the client
+subfolder:

     $ cd client
     $ npm test